Our program is divided into 6 core areas, each supervised by a professional in the respective field.

-Waterski staff work with the most modern equipment to teach skiing, including both Mastercraft Prostar 197 and Mastercraft X2 ski boats.
-Sailboats include Sunfish, Hobie Cats and a Vanguard 420.
-All sailboats, windsurfers, canoes and kayaks are in excellent condition.
+Waterski staff work with the most modern equipment to teach skiing, including two MasterCraft ProStars.
+Sailboats include Sunfish, Hobie Cats and a JY 420.
+All sailboats, canoes and kayaks are in excellent condition.

-Personal Floatation Devices are always worn or used by campers and staff when on the water.
+Personal Flotation Devices are always worn or used by campers and staff when on the water.
 Safety is our primary concern on the waterfront.

 Laurel South has a reputation for outstanding tennis instruction.
 Ten all-weather courts compliment our program.
 There is always one instructor on each court with a small group of campers.
 We often use “cluster” techniques so campers are exposed to teaching methods of many instructors throughout the season.
 Intercamp matches and tournaments are part of the program.